Microsoft Fabric Administration & Governance

 • Infrastructure as Code for Microsoft Fabric

-• Creating Capacities with Biceps and ARM
+• Creating Capacities with Bicep and ARM

 • Managing Artifacts from Python with semPy